nuuuwan/news_lk3_data/README.md

 The Opposition Leader has referred to the Speaker by demanding the debate on the safety methods of debating on 23 and 24.

+The Opposition Leader emphasizes that if the amendments are not submitted to the majority of these bill, the Supreme Court is determined that it should be passed with a special majority.

+The Leader of the Opposition has pointed out that this is the opportunity to create an adequate time and a wide public space before submitting a bill in the world.

 ...

 [Data](articles/482f3b04.json)